SenseAI/SenseAI.github.io/index.markdown

 #### Proguard Setup

 <ul>
 <li>If you are using ProGuard or DexGuard to shrink, optimize and obfuscate your source code,
 you will need to include the following definitions either in your existing proguard file or in a new proguard file that will need to be specified to be used during your build:

-    {% highlight txt %}
+    {% highlight python %}

     -keepattributes Signature
     -keepattributes *Annotation*